Get all the latest data for Valencia

 How much are property prices expected to increase in Valencia in 2026?

-As of early 2026, property prices in Valencia are expected to increase by approximately 6% to 8% over the full year, with central and coastal neighborhoods likely to reach the upper end of this range due to their particularly tight supply conditions.
+As of early 2026, property prices in Valencia are expected to increase by around 6% to 8% over the course of the year in the base case, with certain neighborhoods in the city center and coastal districts likely to land at the higher end of that range.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Valencia.